VM Shared Kernel Support

 The VM userid that will run the EXEC should be a class E VM userid.

-size of the virtual machine to IPL your shared system.
-At least 64M is
+Storage size The userid virtual machine storage should be defined to whatever size you want as the minimum size of the virtual machine to IPL your shared system.
+At least 64M is recommended.

 Invoking the SAVELX EXEC

 - is the name you want to give to your shared system (e.g. lxshr)